thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 2
-Using this guide, you will be given a conceptual overview of how to:
+In this lesson, we will give you a conceptual overview of how to:

 *use the PE console to install the NTP module
 *use the PE console to  add classes from the NTP module to your agent